Inca Kola

-Inca Kola (also known as "Golden Kola" in international advertising) is a soft drink that was created in Peru in 1935 by British immigrant Joseph Robinson Lindley.
-The soda has a sweet, fruity flavor that somewhat resembles its main ingredient, lemon verbena (not to be confused with lemongrass, both of which can be known as hierbaluisa in Spanish).
-Americans compare its flavor to bubblegum or cream soda, and it is sometimes categorized as a champagne cola.
+Inca Kola, also known as Golden Kola in international advertising, is a soft drink invented in Peru in 1935 by British immigrant Joseph Robinson Lindley.
+Its main ingredient is lemon verbena.
+Both lemon verbena and lemongrass are known as hierbaluisa in Spanish, but they are not the same species.
+Americans describe its flavor as bubblegum and cream soda; it is also classified as a champagne cola.

-The Coca-Cola Company owns the Inca Kola trademark everywhere but in Peru.
-In Peru, the Inca Kola trademark is owned by Corporación Inca Kola Perú S.A., which since 1999 is a joint venture between The Coca-Cola Company and the Lindley family, former sole owners of Corporación Inca Kola Perú S.A. and Corporación Lindley S.A.
+The Inca Kola trademark is owned by The Coca-Cola Company outside of Peru.
+In Peru, the Inca Kola trademark is owned by Corporación Inca Kola Perú S.A..
+This company has been a joint venture between the Coca-Cola Company and the Lindley family since 1999s.
+Lindley family was the former sole owners of Corporación Inca Kola Perú S.A. and Corporación Lindley S.A.

-Inca Kola is available in parts of South America, North America and Europe, and while it has not enjoyed major success outside Peru, it can be found in Latin American specialty shops worldwide.
-Inca Kola is sold in bottles and cans and has an Inca motif.
+Inca Kola is sold in bottles and cans featuring Inca motif in parts of South America, North America and Europe.